Lobster rolls on wheels: Cousins Maine Lobster food truck launches Nov. 9

 The couple praised the Cousins training method.
 The company had them travel to Maine.
 They were on a lobster boat.
 They saw the packaging process.
 Later, they went to Nashville, Tennessee, to learn how to take an order and deliver it in less than four minutes.
 They even learned how to drive the truck.

-Ottesen works the internet pitching places to partner with to set up the truck in front of their business.
+Ottesen works the internet pitching places to set up the truck in front of businesses.
 Without serving the first lobster roll, they are booked through the first of the year with just a few open dates.

 ×